webparking/laravel-survivor/readme.md

     composer require influendo/laravel-survivor

-2. Add the service provider to your **config\app.php** file:

-    Influendo\LaravelSurvivor\SurvivorServiceProvider::class,

-3. Add the script to your view.
+2. Add the script to your view.
 You can also add it to your footer.blade.php partial or your main layout file (by your own preference):

     {!! survivor() !!}

+## Laravel 5.4 or older

+If you're running Laravel 5.4 or older, you need to manually register the service provider.
+So just add the service provider to your **config\app.php** file:

+    Influendo\LaravelSurvivor\SurvivorServiceProvider::class,

 ## Configuration